Reimer Böge

 Reimer Böge (born 18 December 1951) is a German politician who served as Member of the European Parliament (MEP) from 1989 until 2019.
 He is a member of the Christian Democratic Union of Germany, part of the European People's Party.

 Member of the European Parliament, 1989–present

-Böge served as cice-Chair of the Delegation for relations with Australia and New Zealand, member of the Committee on Budgets and the Special committee on the policy challenges and budgetary resources for a sustainable European Union after 2013 and substitute of the Committee on Foreign Affairs and the Delegation for relations with Japan.
+Böge served as vice-chair of the Delegation for relations with Australia and New Zealand, member of the Committee on Budgets and the Special committee on the policy challenges and budgetary resources for a sustainable European Union after 2013 and substitute of the Committee on Foreign Affairs and the Delegation for relations with Japan.
 In addition, he was standing rapporteur on policy challenges and budgetary means of the enlarged Union 2007–2013.